dougbacelar/methodcall/src/pages/explanatory-variables.md

 Most of our time is spent reading and understanding the code that is already there—so you can design a new solution that will work with the current implementation.

 > The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+> </br>We are constantly reading old code as part of the effort to write new code.
-> ...Therefore, making it easy to read makes it easier to write.
+> </br>...Therefore, making it easy to read makes it easier to write.
 > </br>—Robert C. Martin

 ### If only you can understand it, only you can maintain it